icgrp/ese532_handouts/_sources/hw2/homework_submission.md

     tar -xvzf <file_name.tgz>
     ```
     ````
-  - a tarball containing your `cdc` code and Makefile to compile it.
+  - a tarball containing your two `cdc` implementations code and Makefile to compile it.
   - writeup in pdf.